openmash/mashmesh/README.md

 Finally, you will need to configure the application to use the API credentials.
 Copy `src/main/webapp/WEB-INF/application.properties.template` to `src/main/webapp/WEB-INF/application.properties`.
-Fill in the missing fields as follows:
+Edit application.properties and fill in the missing fields as follows:

 - Configure `google.apiKey` with the "API key" value listed in the "Simple API Access" section.